 Check out the table below for different Iranian sweets you can buy and their prices.

 |Persian Baklava (980 grams)||1700,000||7|

 |Rock Sugar (20 pieces)||400,000||2|

 Please note that there are so many other sweets that you can buy as souvenirs in Iran.
 Also, Iran is one of the major dried fruit and nut exporters in the world.
 Many people come to Iran and see a lot of stuff they might have liked to buy if they had brought more money.
 Don’t be one of those people!
 It’s always better to be safe than sorry.

 Tipping is not that common in Iran.
 But people are not offended by it, rather they appreciate it.
 Of course, if you’re staying at a 4 or 5-star hotel, then you may as well tip the doorman and the hotel porter.
 Because they will be expecting it.

 Also, if you’re couch surfing, bring a little gift or souvenir from your home town for the host or buy some sweets on your way there.
 It is not mandatory, but it’s an Iranian custom to thank your host with a little something.

-Iran currency has lost its value due to the sanctions.
-Which means a bad economy for the Iranian people but relatively cheap travel for foreign tourists.
-Iran is a country of culture, art, and history and is worth every penny you spend in it.
+Iran’s currency has lost its value due to the sanctions.
+This means a bad economy for the Iranian people but relatively cheap travel for foreign tourists.
+Iran is a country of culture, art, and history and is worth every penny you spend on it.